Designing a skilled soccer team for RoboCup: exploring skill-set-primitives through reinforcement learning: Related Work

 Developing a team involves the creation of an interplay of skills at different levels of abstraction, requiring seamless transitions and coordination between objectives of varying granularity.
 Hierarchical reinforcement learning is one way of tackling this issue by allowing the decomposition of complex tasks.
 In light of this, Stone et al. \cite{stone2000layered} proposed the Layered Learning (LL) paradigm, where tasks are learned in a bottom-up approach, originally in a sequential way.
 A lower-level layer (A) is learned and frozen before learning the next layer (B).
 Posterior formulations include concurrent \cite{whiteson2003concurrent} and overlapping variations \cite{macalpine2018overlapping,macalpine2015ut}.
 In concurrent LL, (A) is initially learned in isolation, being later refined while simultaneously learning (B).
 In overlapping LL, there are 3 paradigms that can be succinctly described as: the combination of independently learned layers, a partial version of concurrent LL where (A) is only partially refined, and an iterative refinement of each layer.

 Still in the context of learning paradigms, it is important to address the case in which an initial model is built analytically and then refined through optimization algorithms.
 The most common solutions are optimizing parameters of the analytical formulation, or building a new adjustment layer that modifies the initial model's output to achieve the target behavior.
 The difference between the original model and the desired outcome is often called residuals.
-This decomposition technique is common in robotic environments, particularly when analytical models struggle to accurately represent the complex array of physical interactions \cite{garcia2020physics,johannink2019residual,kasaei2021cpg,silver2018residual,zeng2020tossingbot}.
+This decomposition technique is common in robotic environments, particularly when analytical models struggle to accurately represent the complex array of physical interactions.
+In this context, RL has been employed to refine control models, enhancing performance in manipulation and control tasks \cite{johannink2019residual, silver2018residual}.
+Furthermore, applying residual adjustments has been shown to improve robotic locomotion, enabling more agile and stable movements in unpredictable terrains \cite{kasaei2021cpg, kumar2022adapting, youm2023imitating}.
+These techniques have been widely used, ranging from dexterous hand-object interactions \cite{garcia2020physics} to improving grasping and throwing accuracy \cite{zeng2020tossingbot}, highlighting the effectiveness of residual learning in refining robotic behaviors across diverse tasks.

 In a cooperative-competitive soccer environment, addressing the game's multi-agent nature is crucial, even when developing low-level skills.
 This is particularly important when multiple agents contend for the ball and collisions are likely to occur.
 Multi-agent reinforcement learning (MARL) presents three major information structures \cite{zhang2021MARL}: a centralized setting where a central controller shares information with all agents, a decentralized setting where agents can communicate with each other, and a fully decentralized setting where no explicit communication occurs.
 The mathematical framework underlying a 3DSSL game can be characterized as a decentralized partially observable MDP (Dec-POMDP) \cite{bernstein2002complexity}.
-However, during training, each agent can access all available information, making the widely-adopted centralized-learning-decentralized-execution scheme \cite{gupta2017cooperative,lowe2017multi,simoes2020multi,smit2023scaling} a desirable option.
+However, during training, each agent can access all available information, making the widely-adopted centralized-learning-decentralized-execution scheme \cite{azzam2023swarm,gupta2017cooperative,lowe2017multi,simoes2020multi,smit2023scaling} a desirable option.